hxlxmjxbbxs/Cloner-V/README.md

-# Cloner-V
+### Cloner-V 1.0

-This project will make it easier for anyone who wants to clone a virtual machine, works only with Hyper-V
+This project will make it easier for anyone who wants to clone a virtual machine, works only with Hyper-V.